Deepender25/Readme-Architect-AI/PRIVATE_REPOSITORY_SUPPORT.md

 ## Overview

-This document describes the implementation of private repository support for authenticated users in the AutoDoc AI README generator.
+This document describes the implementation of private repository support for authenticated users in the ReadmeArchitect README generator.

 ## Features Implemented